yzhang-gh/vscode-markdown/README.md

   - The indentation rule (tab or spaces) of TOC will be the same of your current file (find it in the right bottom corner)

-  - To make TOC compatible with GitHub, set option `githubCompatibility` to `true`
+  - To make TOC compatible with GitHub or GitLab, set option `slugifyMode` accordingly

   - Use `<!-- omit in toc -->` to ignore a specific heading in TOC
     (It can also be placed above a heading)